 The SBA helps businesses that may not qualify for conventional financing.
 In addition, the SBA can help chiropractors develop a business plan, essential for obtaining a loan with them or any financial institution.

 Accounting for Chiropractors

-The P&L boils down to “sales minus expenditures, equals profits,” or your net income.
+The P&L boils down to “sales minus expenditures equals profits,” or your net chiropractic income.
 It permits you to determine the practice’s net profits so you have the numbers to make financial projections.
-Along with the P&L, your practice’s business documents must include the balance sheet and cash flow statement.
-The former concerns:
+Along with the P&L, your practice’s business documents must include the cash flow statement and balance sheet.

 - Current and fixed assets

 You can use your P&L statement to create financial projections for your practice.
 This will tell you what to expect in a week, a month, or a year as well as helping you plan for and predict slower times of the year.

 It’s important to review your P&L documents regularly to tell you what parts of your practice generate the biggest profits and what parts are not cost-effective.
 Another plus for periodic perusal: You may not identify a trend in your practice until you see it written down.

 In terms of tracking your finances, your accountant can recommend the appropriate accounting software for your practice, along with the best methods of breaking down costs.